-Obviously, if you are leaving on bad terms you will not hang around chatting with the head, but you may wish to 'offload' a little, explaining the reasons behind your decision, although do this with caution - you won't want to create an uncomfortable atmosphere when you still have to work for another half term.
+Obviously, if you are leaving on bad terms you will not hang around chatting with the head, but you may wish to 'offload' a little, explaining the reasons behind your decision, but exercise caution - you don't want to create an uncomfortable atmosphere when you still have to work there for another half-term.

-Redundancy pay is only available to teachers who have spent at least 2 years at their job.
-The amount of severance pay you're entitled to is dependent on the amount of time you have spent teaching at your school as well as your age at the time of teaching.
+Redundancy pay is only available to instructors who have spent at least 2 years at their job.
+The amount of severance pay you're entitled to is dependent on the amount of time you have spent lecturing at your institution as well as your age while you were teaching.

 The three age groups and multipliers are as follows:

 - Under 22: 0.5